Picking Winners in Daily Fantasy Sports Using Integer Programming: Hockey Data Analysis

 \section{Hockey Data Analysis}

-To demonstrate the effectiveness of our greedy integer programming formulation for picking winners, we apply it to top heavy daily fantasy sports hockey contests as described in Section \ref{sec:intro}.
-The entries into these contests are known as lineups and consist of resources which are players in the National Hockey League (NHL), which is the main hockey league in North America.
+To demonstrate the effectiveness of our {approach} for picking winners, we apply it to top-heavy daily fantasy sports hockey contests as described in Section \ref{sec:intro}.
+The entries into these contests are known as lineups{,} and {these lineups} consist of resources {that} are players in the National Hockey League (NHL), which is the main hockey league in North America.
 The daily fantasy contests we focus on are from the site DraftKings.
 We begin by describing the basic elements of hockey and hockey daily fantasy sports contests.
-To apply our greedy integer programming formulation, we need to know the mean and correlation of the resources, which are the hockey players.
+To apply our {approach}, we need to know the mean and correlation of the resources, which are the hockey players.
 In this section we present models and analysis for these inputs.
-Section \ref{sec:prediction} presents predictive models for players points using publicly available data and Section \ref{sec:correlations} studies the structural correlations between hockey players.
-While our analysis focuses on DraftKings, we note that other daily fantasy sports sites have very similar contests and point scoring systems.
+Section \ref{sec:prediction} presents predictive models for players points using publicly available data{,} and Section \ref{sec:correlations} studies the structural correlations between hockey players.
+While our analysis focuses on DraftKings, we note that other daily fantasy sports sites have similar contests and point scoring systems.
 All data in this section was collected between October 21, 2015 and December 31, 2015.